AbdullahGmalAbdo/AbdullahGmalAbdo/README.md

 ## 🌟 About Me

 Hi!
 I'm **Abdallah Gamal**, passionate about building frontend projects that are clean, responsive, and fun to use.
-I enjoy learning new tech and creating real-world projects.

 ---

 ## 📫 Contact

 - 📧 Email: **abdullah.gamal3bdo@gmail.com** - 💼 LinkedIn: [abdullah-gamal](https://www.linkedin.com/in/abdullah-gamal-0550bb2a1/)

----

-## ⚡ Fun Fact
-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House